DavidQiuChao/FastMultiScaleSPD/README.md

 ## How to run the code

-Just run the python command 'pthon main.py -i seq_path'.
+Just run the python command 'python main.py -i seq_path'.
 The 'seq_path' is the path for multi-exposure sequential directory.

 ## Results(Kluki,CaveB,Venice,Garden)